linode/docs/docs/guides/databases/mongodb/mongodb-community-shell/index.md

 ## Connect to the MongoDB Shell

-MongoDB Shell requires a database to connect to; its installation does not include a working MongoDB database instance unless this was installed on a Linode Marketplace MongoDB Server instance.
+MongoDB Shell requires a database to connect to; its installation does not include a working MongoDB database instance.
+If you already created a database on your MongoDB Server instance, then you don't need to create a new database.

 Connecting to the database requires access credentials.
-The information required is the host to connect to, and optionally, the username, and password, and options where needed.
-For all MongoDB instances, there is also a port where the MongoDB instance listens for connections.
-This port is normally, by default, `27017`.
+The information required is the host to connect to, and optionally, username, password, and options where needed.
+You also need the port number that your MongoDB instance listens to for connections.
+By default, the port number is `27017`.

 - To connect to a MongoDB instance that is located on the same host as the MongoDB shell instance, issue the following command: